-An important question for future work is to understand what implications these conclusion have on CO$_2$ flux estimates.
-A key question concerns the spatial length scales at which the biases occur in operational $X_\mathrm{CO2}$ point estimates and intervals.
+An important question for future work is to understand what implications these conclusions have on CO$_2$ flux estimates.
+A key question concerns the spatial length scales at which the biases occur in operational $X_\mathrm{CO2}$ point estimates.
 Our results indicate that there are spatially correlated biases at least at scales of $8 \times 8$ soundings (roughly $8 \text{ km} \times 16 \text{ km}$), which is likely to have implications for regional carbon flux estimates, for example, over urban areas.
-This conclusion is further corroborated by OCO-2's target mode observations taken on orbits near TCCON sites in order to assess the empirical behavior of OCO-2 retrievals for individual overpasses \cite{WunchEtAl2017}.
+This conclusion is further corroborated by OCO-2's target mode observations taken on orbits near TCCON sites to assess the empirical behavior of OCO-2 retrievals for individual overpasses \cite{WunchEtAl2017}.
 Indeed, the retrieval errors for a single target overpass have been found to exhibit substantial spatial correlation~\cite{zhangtechnom}.
 However, as of now, we do not know whether these bias patterns persist at the scale of a single pixel in global flux inversion models, where the grid resolution is typically of the order of a few hundred kilometers.
-Further studies are therefore required to understand if the observed biases persist at these scales.
-If they do, then it would be useful to understand how to incorporate our proposed intervals, which do not exhibit such spatially correlated biases, into global flux inversion models.
+If they do, then it would be useful to understand how to incorporate our proposed intervals, which do not exhibit spatially correlated offsets, into these models.